 Documented new major cardiac arrhythmia (including atrial and ventricular arrhythmias)

+Major bleeding (defined as intracranial bleeding or bleeding requiring transfusion, endoscopy, surgery, or vasoactive drugs)

+Thrombotic event, defined as either (i) acute pulmonary embolism; (ii) deep vein thrombosis; (iii) ischaemic stroke; (iv) myocardial infarction; or (v) systemic arterial embolism.

-Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 treatments (e.g. remdesivir, favipiravir).
+Use of any medications included in the RECOVERY trial protocol (including drugs in the same class) or other purported COVID-19 treatments (e.g. remdesivir, favipiravir)

+Participation in other randomised trials of interventions (vaccines or treatments) for COVID-19.

 Additional information including results of routine tests (including full blood count, coagulation and inflammatory markers, cardiac biomarkers, electro- and echo-cardiograms) and other treatments given will be collected for children in the UK.
-This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.Follow-up information is to be collected on all study participants, irrespective of whether or not they complete the scheduled course of allocated study treatment.
+This information will be obtained and entered into the web-based IT system by a member of the hospital clinical or research staff.
+At some locations, electrocardiograms done as part of routine care of adult participants will also be collected.

+Follow-up information is to be collected on all study participants, irrespective of whether or not they complete the scheduled course of allocated study treatment.
 Study staff will seek follow-up information through various means including medical staff, reviewing information from medical notes, routine healthcare systems, and registries.

 For all randomised participants, vital status (alive / dead, with date and presumed cause of death, if appropriate) is to be ascertained at 28 days after first randomisation.
 This may be achieved through linkage to routine death registration data (e.g. in the UK) or through direct contact with the participant, their relatives, or medical staff and completion of an additional follow-up form.